 Primary and secondary APS are still commonly used terms.
 However, most people now say 'APS with or without associated rheumatic disease'.

-Who gets antiphospholipid syndrome?
+Who develops antiphospholipid syndrome?

 It is not known exactly how many people have APS.
 It is probably undiagnosed in many people, where it does not cause any problems.
 It is estimated that 1 person in 200 develops APS at some stage.